Back to PART 1 & 6 Complaints

 This OFT Response is Exhibit "C" within the Affidavit included with the Form 40 Application, at document 8 in the above list of documents that were before, or should have been before, the SMF.

 (e) Furthermore, the writer has the absolute belief that Queensland residential tenants, who rent in more than 600,000 households in Queensland (source Queensland Government), would vehemently disagree to the notion that Property Managers lying to the QCAT Tribunal is not in the public interest, and that it would totally fail to meet the community expectations of residential tenants in Queensland.
+SEE: The Public Interest in the context of Residential Tenancies.

 (f) It is also believed that lawyers in their roles of being a Public Official as per a QCAT Member such as the SMF, have an over-arching obligation to act in the public interest.
 They must perform their official functions and duties, and exercise any discretionary powers, in a way that promote the public interest that is applicable to their official functions.